kshannon-ucsd/24fa-dsc180a/LCA_Analysis/README.md

 2. Run `LCA_post_analysis.ipynb` to interpret and visualize the results.
 3. Review the generated plots in the `plots/` directory for a comprehensive understanding of the subgroups.

-## Conclusion
-This LCA project provides a framework for analyzing patient data to uncover hidden subgroups based on key characteristics.
-It can be extended to include additional features or adapted for other datasets to support various types of subgroup analyses.